Need to talk? Call 1800 882 436.

 What are the symptoms of breast engorgement?

-Your nipples can become flat and tight.
+Your nipples might become stretched, or flat and tight.
 This can make it difficult for your baby to attach to the breast.

 What causes breast engorgement?